beginner-corp/docs.begin.com/src/shared/docs/en/functions/http.md

 Each HTTP Function is assigned a folder in your project under `src/http/` (i.e. `src/http/post-api-submit/`, and `src/http/get-index/`).

-Within your project, each HTTP Function can contain and utilize an arbitrary quantity of modules, packages, shared code, and other files (so long as the total uncompressed size of that Function's folder is ≤5MB, which helps keep your app super fast).
+Within your project, each HTTP Function can contain and utilize an arbitrary quantity of modules, packages, shared code, and other files (so long as the total uncompressed size of that Function's folder is ≤5MB, which helps keep your Functions – and thus your app – super fast).

 ## HTTP handler